Guac0/TAS-Mission-Template/README.md

 4. Open the mission file in the 3den Editor.
    - It will be under the `mpmissions` folder.
 5. You will now be in the 3den Editor view.
 There are a few distinct sections of the template, such as required items (for scripts to function), useful examples that you can delete if you're not using them, and the players.
 Read the comment modules scattered around each section and each item in each section to see what's going on.
 6. This step is interchangable with the 3den Editor customization step.
 You should open `config.sqf` and read through each option to configure the Mission Template's scripts settings.
-Note that enabling some scripts requires corressponding objects in the 3den Editor part of the template to exist, so read the comments carefully before deleting items in the editor view (although the scripts are largely fault-tolerant and will disable themselves if a required object is missing).
-However, the default settings in `config.sqf` should be suitable for most missions!
+   - Note that enabling some scripts requires corresponding objects in the 3den Editor part of the template to exist, so read the comments carefully before deleting items in the editor view (although the scripts are largely fault-tolerant and will disable themselves if a required object is missing).
+   - However, the default settings in `config.sqf` should be suitable for most missions!
 7. Now that you have the Mission Template configured, you can build your mission as normal.
 - If you have already built your mission and wish to merge it, make sure to merge it INTO the Mission Template's 3den file, as doing it the other way around will not copy over the script files or mission settings (the ones you configure in the `Settings` tab of the 3den Editor).
 8. Make sure to test your mission!
 In addition to your normal mission testing, you should do the following to make sure you set up the Mission Template correctly: